zalavariandris/lighttrace2/README.md

 - [ ] use redux for UI View models?
 - [ ] refactor UI to reusable widgets and ModelViews.
 Like SVGViewport and SVG Panel?

+- [ ] check if webgl extensions are supported by the platform. eg: float texturtres, and half float textures

 - [ ] simulate light as wave
 - [ ] rotate shapes